 ISPA has influenced and shaped telecommunications policy in South Africa since its formation in 1996.
 The Association has provided submissions and feedback to such key pieces of legislation as the Electronic Communications and Transactions Act, the Electronic Communications Act, the ICASA Amendment Act, and the Regulation of Interception of Communications and Provision of Communicated-related Information Act.

-A focussed regulatory working group meets on a monthly basis, and monthly video briefings are offered to ISPA members on industry developments and regulatory news.
+Monthly video briefings are offered to ISPA members on industry developments and regulatory news.
 ISPA also publishes advisories on key issues, with the goal of delivering short, easy to read advice on what ISPs need to do to comply with each set of legislation or regulations.
 ISPA’s regulatory advisor is also available to provide support and advice to members.

 All ISPA members are bound by the ISPA Code of Conduct.
 This Code requires all members to meet certain standards in terms of privacy, consumer protection, and protection of vulnerable persons.
-Members of the public buying services from ISPA members know that they are being presented with honest and accurate information about those services, and have a recourse if they are not.
+Members of the public buying services from ISPA members know that they are being presented with honest and accurate information about those services, and have recourse if they are not.

 ISPA receives many complaints from consumers against non-members of ISPA.
 Once these complainants discover that they have no recourse because their service provider is not a member of ISPA, they often express an intention to move their business to one of ISPA’s members.